Programmer’s Guide

 end

-Create a job instance in-memory, by calling .new instead of .create!
+Create an in-memory instance with .new instead of .create!:

 job = ReportJob.new